kkKaan/iptables-firewall/README.md

 # Iptables Firewall
-This is a simple firewall created according to the task specified in [intern-projects](https://github.com/fatihusta/intern-projects/tree/main/create-an-iptables-firewall) repository from [Fatih Usta](https://github.com/fatihusta).
+This is a simple firewall created according to the specifications in [intern-projects](https://github.com/fatihusta/intern-projects/tree/main/create-an-iptables-firewall) repository from [Fatih Usta](https://github.com/fatihusta).